top of page

 About Train Travel in India for Tourists

-In this travel guide for taking the train in India, I am not talking about the luxury Indian trains where tickets are upwards of £5K – I am talking about the good old public railways!
+The trains I am referring to in this guide are not the luxury Indian trains where tickets are upwards of £5K – I am talking about the good old public railways!

 You've probably seen the photos of the dudes sitting on the train roof and hanging out the doors, or carriages being so full people have to climb out the window to get off the train?